 Those in management roles such as General Manager, Sales Manager, and Customer Service Manager should support a retail sales training program not only financially but emotionally as well.

-They should know what their staff is learning and why and what improvements the team members bring to your business.
+They should know what their staff is learning and how and what improvements the team members bring to your business.

 To ensure that your management supports such training programs all the way through, you first need to make a convincing case for why such a program is necessary in the first place.

-Challenges of Retail Sales Training & How to Address Them
+Challenges of Retail Sales Training & How to Overcome Them

 Challenge #1: Scheduling Training